PaulFremont3/metaT_AO_NAO/Main_analysis/Figure_5/README.md

-Rscripts to generate figure 5
+Rscript to generate figure 5